axieum/minecord/README.md

 </div>

-Minecord is a **Minecraft mod** that bring your Minecraft world into your Discord guild.
+Minecord is a **Minecraft mod** that brings your Minecraft world into your Discord guild.

 It is a **server-side** only mod, built on the [Fabric][fabric] mod loader and